rajsha10/stewry/README.md

 npm run dev
 Usage
 Connect Wallet: Connect your wallet through the Navbar to enable story uploads and tipping.
 Upload Story: Use the StoryUpload page to write and publish a story.
-The story will be stored on the AIA blockchain.
+The story will be stored on the Flow blockchain.
 Read and Tip: Readers can view the first few lines of a story and tip the author to unlock the full content.
 Smart Contract
 Stewry.sol is the main smart contract for story publishing and monetization.
 Key functions include: